 However, more research is needed on the potential side effects of topical finasteride.

-When weighing your options, here are some key points to consider:
+When weighing your hair loss treatment options, here are some key points to consider about topical finasteride:

 The oral and topical forms work the same way.
 Both forms of finasteride treat hair loss by blocking the enzyme that converts testosterone into DHT, which means DHT can’t shrink hair follicles and stop new hair from growing.